shawnfeils/AIBC_Project_2/README.md

 Shawn Feils &amp; Chelsey Hay

 # Overview
 For this project, we were tasked with using maching learning (ML) to analyze a problem.

- utilized a machine learning model to determine whether the general performance of a stock could be predicted using the sentiment of a stock related to the various news articles published on the
+We focused on utilizing a machine learning model to determine whether the general performance of a stock could be predicted using the sentiment of a stock related to the various news articles published.

 # Research Question
 For this project, our research question was: can we use maching learning to predict the variance of a stock price using news reporting setmients?